How Much Does It Cost to Build a Website for a Small Business? Cost Breakdown by Type of Website, Team, and Location

 Let’s get started.

-If you prefer visual to text, then go straight to the bonus Infographic “How much does it cost to develop a business website?”
+If you prefer visual to text, then go straight to the bonus Infographic “How much does it cost to build a website for a small business?”

-How Much Does It Cost to Develop a Website for a Small Business?
+How Much Does It Cost to Build a Website for a Small Business?

 As we said, there are many factors that impact the cost of web development for a business site.
 However, we will consider 3 the most important: the complexity, the type of a team, and the location of a team.